michelegranatiero/Nutridaily/README.md

 A daily food diary to keep track of your macros and calories.

-This is a responsive website built for a university project focused on the front-end side.
+This is a responsive website built for a university project focused on the frontend development.

 ## Desktop view
 - Desktop Dashboard